stfabbri/CAS_ADS_Thesis_final/README.md

 D)	Use unsupervised machine-learning algorithms to interpret data and compare the results with data from hand-picked (geologist) datasets

+## Code Execution
+Execute first A) than B), than C) etc. However, the scripts are also made that they can be executed also in random order.
+Necessary data is reloded every time at the beginning of the code.

 ## GOAL A: Analyse DEM and Orthophotos and maniputlate and filter the data for image enhancement
 Colab python file (GOAL_A_ImageEnhancement.ipynb) reads in digital elevation model (DEM), and hillshade pictures